 Thanks so much for following along with us on this journey.

-Don’t forget to head over to our YouTube channel and check out our cargo trailer conversion reveal tour.
-I even talked Roger into sharing a tour of his “garage”.
+Don’t forget to head over to our YouTube channel and check out our videos, cargo trailer conversion reveal tour and our Q&A video.
+And check out our 2D floor plan that we’re offering (after a ton of requests).

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.